 The HWS® features click mechanisms for elevation and windage adjustments.
 The elevation and windage adjustment are located on the right-hand side of the sight (Figure 5).
 The knob towards the front is the windage adjustment and the knob towards the rear is the elevation adjustment.
 Both of these adjustment mechanisms are grooved with a slotted screw head and require the use of a screwdriver, coin, or spent brass to turn.
 The elevation and windage adjustments are shown in Fig. 5.
-For both elevation and windage, each click will change the bullet's point of impact 1/2 Minute of Angle (MOA), 1⁄4 inch (6.35mm) at 50 yards (45.7m), or 1⁄2 inch (12.7mm) at 100 yards (91m).
-Also, one full rotation of either knob will change the point of impact 10 MOA, 5 inches (127mm) at 50 yards (45.7m), or 10 inches (254mm) at 100 yards (91m).
+For both elevation and windage, each click will change the sights point of aim approximately 1/2 Minute of Angle (MOA), 1⁄4 inch (6.35mm) at 50 yards (45.7m), or 1⁄2 inch (12.7mm) at 100 yards (91m) when zeroing.
+Also, one full rotation of either knob will change the point of aim approximately 10 MOA, 5 inches (127mm) at 50 yards (45.7m), or 10 inches (254mm) at 100 yards (91m) when zeroing.
 To move the point of impact UP, turn the elevation adjustment LEFT.
 To move the point of impact RIGHT, turn the windage adjustment RIGHT.

 The HWS® elevation and windage adjustments are factory collimated with the bore of the rifle parallel to the mounting rail.
 The sight should be close to mechanical zero when mounted on a properly installed rail.
 Do not turn the adjustments before mounting the sight on the firearm.
-Be sure to check that the mount and sight are securely mounted after initial firing damage may occur to the sight.2.2Preventive Maintenance Checks and Services (PMCS)
+Be sure to check that the mount and sight are securely mounted after initial firing

 CAUTION - When encountering an increase in resistance in adjustments, the end of the adjustment range has been reached.
-DO NOT turn the adjustments any farther, serious
+DO NOT turn the adjustments any farther, serious damage may occur to the sight.